Shoppers find grocery shelves bare due to virus, weather - NewsBreak

 The shortages are widespread, impacting produce and meat as well as packaged goods such as cereal.
 And they’re being reported nationwide.
 U.S. groceries typically have 5% to 10% of their items out of stock at any given time; right now, that unavailability rate is hovering around 15%, according to Consumer Brands Association President and CEO Geoff Freeman.

 Part of the scarcity consumers are seeing on store shelves is due to pandemic trends that never abated – and are exacerbated by omicron.
-Americans are eating at home more than they used to, especially since offices and some schools remain closed.Henrico County declares local emergency as COVID-19 cases rise
+Americans are eating at home more than they used to, especially since offices and some schools remain closed.More top stories on WREG.com

 The average U.S. household spent $144 per week at the grocery last year, according to FMI, a trade organization for groceries and food producers.
 That was down from the peak of $161 in 2020, but still far above the $113.50 that households spent in 2019.